anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

 - extreme version of lucky?
     - every failure is a fumble but every success is a crit.
+    - *In stressful situations gain +2DR to every skill check but failures fumble and successes crit.*
 - Noble Soul
     - +2DR when lying.
     - -5DR when being truthful.